 - Presence of interlocks, insider participation and related transactions

-- Commitment to pay-for-performance in executive and director pay.
+- Commitment to pay-for-performance for executive and director pay.

-- 43% had an unbalanced board (an even number of members)
+- 46% still had an unbalanced board (even number of members)

-- 50% had three-year terms, instead of one-year terms
+- 39% had three-year terms, instead of one-year (one company had a two-year term)

 Board Size, Makeup and Independence

 Governance experts believe that the optimum number of board members is between 5 and 11 depending on the size and complexity of the business.
 An odd number is preferred so that votes will never end in a tie.
 The number of insiders to outsiders is an important distinction, as the SEC is requiring a majority of outside directors on the board.
 In fact, many experts think that the CEO should be the only insider on the board.
 The top governance companies also had an outside chairperson, and had one-year terms.
 By having one-year terms, directors stand for reelection each year.
-Priceline and Sunstone were the only companies to get perfect scores in this category.
+Last year we had only two companies getting a perfect score in this category.
+With new laws taking effect and much more scrutiny, we now have five companies with perfect scores Priceline, Disney, Eagle, Morgans and Lodgian.

 Interlocks and Insider Participation